-How we will support other children who may have been affected by peer on peer abuse

-Children will be supported through pastoral support, counselling if required and signposting families for further support if required.
+How we will support other children who may have been affected by child on child abuse Children will be supported in school in a number of ways including: pastoral support, mentoring and counselling.

 Local Safeguarding Arrangements and making referrals

 The school adheres to local safeguarding arrangements, as outlined by the Northamptonshire Safeguarding Children Partnership.